josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

   import CalloutPlusQuote from '$lib/components/CalloutPlusQuote.svelte'
 </script>

-When my brother and I were younger, our tastes in music could hardly have been more different.
-I was a total hipster (though I didn't describe myself that way at the time), and valued what I saw as artistic integrity and intellectual lyrics.
-I likely would've judged you if you hadn't heard of my favorite new underground indie band (even though I took a lot of misplaced pride in making sure you hadn't.
+When my brother and I were younger, our tastes in music were nearly polar opposites.
+I was an obnoxious hipster (though I didn't describe myself that way at the time), and valued what I saw as artistic integrity and creative innovation.
+I probably would've judged you if you hadn't heard of my favorite new underground indie band (even though I took a lot of misplaced pride in making sure you hadn't.
 I've grown up a bit since then, thankfully).

 Conversely, my brother's taste was pretty eclectic, but centered on classic rock of the '70s and '80s.
+He loved rediscovering decades-old albums.

 Like any good elitist snob, I hated popular things.
 So, naturally, my brother's kind of music—arguably the most popular kind ever—was anathema to me at the time.

 My brother never really understood what it was I seemed to dislike so strongly about the music that he (and lots of other people) enjoyed.
 So finally, one day, he asked me.

-I thought about the question for a minute, and then summarized: "it's all style and no substance."
+I thought about the question for a minute, and then summarized:

-My brother laughed out loud, as though I had just given him a more ridiculous answer than he ever expected.
+"It's all style and no substance."

+My brother laughed out loud at me.

 "That's the _best_ thing about it!" he said with a grin.

-It might seem like an obvious, even banal realization that two people can individually love and hate the exact same thing _for the exact same reasons_.
+It might seem like an obvious, even banal realization that two people can not only love and hate the exact same thing, but do so _for the exact same reasons_.

-Neither of us were wrong; we were just coming to the table with completely different contexts.
-And if I took a moment to break out of my narrow way of looking at what "good" was, maybe I could see things his way, too.
+Neither of us were wrong; we were just coming to the table with completely different contexts and expectations.

-## Ending the Tailwind fight once and for all (haha)
+## Why we can't agree

-Tailwind is a nearly ubiquitous CSS framework these days.
-It seems to be at once the most beloved and most reviled tool in modern web development; it's so polarizing that merely _mentioning_ it on social media (let alone writing a whole blog post about it) feels risky.
-Asserting any opinion at all on it—positive _or_ negative—is sure to invite derision. (_Nevertheless, he blogged_.)
+Tailwind is a nearly ubiquitous CSS framework these day, as well as explosively polarizing.
+Just _mentioning_ Tailwind, to assert any opinion at all, seems like a risky invitation for derision. (_Nevertheless, he blogged_.)

-Proponents show a near cult-like devotion to Tailwind, some even going so far as to claim it's "fixed CSS," (or at the very least, made it manageable and predictable in a way it wasn't for them before).
-I've heard more than one Tailwind enthusiast say they never want to style anything without it again.
+Proponents show a near cult-like devotion to Tailwind, some even going so far as to claim it's "fixed" CSS—or at the very least, made it manageable and predictable in a way it wasn't for them before.
+More than one Tailwind enthusiast has proclaimed they never want to style anything without it again.

-Detractors, on the other hand, claim it's messy, gets in the way, violates core fundamentals of web development, or even that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.
+Detractors, on the other hand, claim it's messy, gets in the way, violates core fundamentals of web development, "does nothing," or even that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.

-After using Tailwind professionally—and even on a few small personal projects—over the last year, I'm prepared to finally declare a winner in this years-long debate.
+After using Tailwind professionally—and even on a few small personal projects—over the last year, I've come to what might just prove to be the most unpopular opinion of all:

-Are you ready?
-Ok, here we go:

 **Both sides are right.**

-Mission accomplished.
-No further discussion needed.
-Close as resolved.
-You're welcome.

-No, but really.
-I think I've realized the reason we haven't ever gotten anywhere debating the merits or drawbacks of Tailwind itself (and never will) is: _this dispute isn't actually about the tooling_.

-My brother and I disagreed entirely about music, and we both had persuasive arguments why our point of view was the right one.
-But there was a reason debating the music itself never went anywhere: we didn't fundamentally agree on the criteria to begin with.
+Thinking back to how my brother and I disagreed entirely about music, I remember us fervently debating various songs and artists, rarely arriving at much of a consensus.
+But there was a reason debating the music itself never went anywhere: like I said, we didn't fundamentally agree on the criteria to begin with.

-Because we were each listening for _completely different reasons_, our contention really began before we'd ever even pressed the play button.
+Because we were each listening _for completely different reasons_, our contention really began before we'd ever even pressed the play button.

 Similarly, I don't think developers on either side of the Tailwind debate will ever make headway in either direction, because the very core of this debate isn't so much about the visible, factual details of the technology in front of us; it's about the intangible context each one of us is bringing to the table.